Examples

 plt.show()

-Note, in particular, the use of model.save_on_exception and model.save_to_h5 to save the results of the reconstruction.
-If a different file format is required, model.save_results will save to a pure-python dictionary.
+Note also the use of model.save_on_exception and model.save_to_h5 to save the results of the reconstruction.
+If a different file format is required, model.save_results will save to a pure-python dictionary which can be processed further.

 Finally, note that there are several small adjustments made to the script to counteract particular sources of error that are present in this dataset, for example the raster grid pathology caused by the scan pattern used.
 Also note that not every mixin is needed every time - in this case, we turn off optimization of the weights parameter.